joone-org/SentioNova/curriculum/9798851707100/README.md

 <br>

 #### Subject and Setting
-Start with a subject positioned within a specific environment, use collective nouns if needed ("herd" instead of "3"), and be specific ('sunset' differs from 'dusk').
+Start with a subject positioned within a setting, use collective nouns if needed ("herd" instead of "3"), and be specific ('sunset' differs from 'dusk') about characteristics and actions.
-> *Example: "/imagine Elephant herd at sunset in the Serengeti"*
+> *Example: "/imagine A flock of vibrant, scarlet macaws, squawking and preening, in a lush Amazonian rainforest at dawn"*

 <br>